 Here’s how students can build credit with a TD Bank credit card:

 TD Bank does not have a student credit card.
 The best alternative is the TD Cash Secured Credit Card.

-The TD Cash Secured Card requires you to put up a refundable deposit of $500 or more.
-But you get 3% cash back on dining, 2% at grocery stores and 1% on all other purchases.
+The TD Cash Secured Credit Card requires you to put up a refundable deposit of $300 or more.
+But you get 1% cash back on all eligible purchases.
 There’s an annual fee, but it’s just $29.